dcarpintero/machine-learning/reinforcement-learning/MARL.md

 ## Self-Play

-In self-play, an agent uses previous versions of its own policy as opponents during training, createing a challenging but not overly difficult environment.
+In self-play, an agent uses previous versions of its own policy as opponents during training, creating a challenging but not overly difficult environment.
 Self-play serves as a mechanism to bootstrap an opponent and progressively increase its complexity.

 The primary objective of self-play is to strike a **balance between the skill level and generality of the final policy while ensuring stable learning**.